eilidhjack/MVST-software/README.md

 # MVST-software
-Software and data to reproduce analysis from "Estimating the changing nature of Scotland's health inequalities using a multivariate spatio-temporal model"
+Software and data to reproduce analysis from "Estimating the changing nature of Scotland's health inequalities using a multivariate spatio-temporal model".

 Description of files: